wisterose/Frameworks/gui_framework.md

 below is a some code that runs in the client script.
 This script loads modules using the Loader Module I use the loader to load some folders in ReplicaatedFirst, ReplicatedStorage and StarterPlayerScrripts (even though I havent really used controllers in StarterPlayerScrripts).
-The sharerd client folder at ReplicatedStorage.shared.Modules.SharedClient is where i store all my client side scripts.
-I initialize all the modules in here on the client so that they aare client only aand the server cant requrie them.
+The shared client folder at ReplicatedStorage.shared.Modules.SharedClient is where i store all my client side scripts.
+I initialize all the modules in here on the client so that they aare client only and the server cant requrie them.

 ```
 local ReplicatedStorage = game:GetService("ReplicatedStorage")